 - Listing a product under Multiple PUDs - As with non-field-adjustable products, any product that can meet the Technical Requirements of multiple PUDs and for which the manufacturer seeks qualification and listing under multiple PUDs must be submitted on separate applications for each PUD with the necessary testing and application materials for each PUD it is to be listed under.

-- FALD products will only be classified as DLC Premium if they meet all DLC Premium classification requirements for the Category and PUD under which they are being submitted.
+- FALD products CAN be classified as DLC Premium if they meet all DLC Premium classification requirements for the Category and PUD under which they are being submitted.